yaseenkady/tree.pro/raw/13_digestive/5_liver/hepatitis.md

 # .

+Acetaminophen overdose is the most common cause.

 AST greater than ALT in nonalcoholic liver disease suggests progression to cirrhosis.

 AST greater than 1000 suggests drug-induced liver injury, ischemic hepatitis, acute viral hepatitis, or autoimmune hepatitis.

+Chronic hepatitis if more than 6 months.

+Acetaminophen, ischemia, and herpes simplex virus increase AST above 5000.

+In chronic hepatitis, AST increases less because there is less cells secreting it.

+Vital hepatitis and alcohol hepatitis are common in young adults.

+Liver malignancy is common in elderly.

 # <